Frequently Asked Questions

 If you're not receiving email from us, the first thing to check is your junk mail folder.
 Since our system is highly automated, junk mail filters occasionally incorrectly flag the messages it sends as spam.
 If you don't find them there, check your junk mail settings.
 Some email providers make it very easy to block a sender and silently delete such messages, making it very hard for you to figure out later that the sender is blocked.

-If you're still unable to resolve a problem receiving email from us or our system, please feel free to contact us.
-Ironically, you'll probably have to do that by email, but if the problem is with receiving automatic messages, we'll have a real person write back.
+If you're still unable to resolve a problem receiving email from us or our system, please feel free to let us know.
 Write to us from the email address you're having trouble with, and we'll look up the fate of any messages we tried to send there.
-If there's a problem on our end, we'll fix it.
-If there's a problem on your end, we'll try to find a way to provide you with the relevant log entries so you can ask your email provider what the heck is going on.
+We do not provide email support and won't answer you, but if there's a problem on our end, we'll fix it and try to let you know.
+Otherwise, you'll have to check with your email provider for further assistance.

 If you are a current member of our service and you log in successfully with your correct member login name and password, and then you get redirected (possibly after seeing a "click here to continue link" flash by) to the same login page again without any red error messages, this indicates that your browser did not accept the cookie our site sets to indicate you are logged in.